confluentinc/ksql/docs/developer-guide/ksqldb-reference/create-table-as-select.md

 If `RETENTION_MS` isn't set, the retention of the input stream is used.

-In join queries, the `RETENTION_MS` value is taken from the left-most stream or table.

 This setting is only accepted while creating windowed tables.
 Additionally, the larger of `RETENTION_MS` and `RETENTION` is used while creating the backing topic if it doesn't exist.